FAQ

 Our Solutions

 Our air pollution control systems are designed and built to abate pollutants and emissions that are harmful to the earth’s atmosphere and public health.
 These include three types of pollutants: criteria air pollutants, air toxics and greenhouse gases.
-The most common emissions our solutions abate are particulate matter, Volatile Organic Compounds (VOCs), Hazardous Air Pollutants (HAPs) and methane (CO4).
+The most common emissions our solutions abate are particulate matter, Volatile Organic Compounds (VOCs), Hazardous Air Pollutants (HAPs) and methane (CH4).

 In case of an emergency, we can work under tight deadlines to limit your plant’s downtime and ensure the reliability of your equipment in the future.
-Please call our emergency service line 936-446-0020 for these services.

 Conifer Systems operates throughout the continental U.S. as well as Alaska, Hawaii, Canada and Mexico.
 For international inquiries, please contact our sales team.